sagemath/trac_to_gh/Issue 3584.md

 # Issue 3584: cython.py -- randomness in doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3584

 Original creator: was